Android Central Verdict

 - You want a smartwatch experience

-Bottom line: The Fitbit Luxe is not the best fitness tracker around.
+The Fitbit Luxe is not the best fitness tracker around.
 It's not even the best tracker that Fitbit makes.
 It is a beautifully designed device that does most of the things most people want in a fitness tracker, all while looking better than any comparable wearable.
-It's missing some features like NFC and GPS that may be important to some but aren't table stakes for most trackers.
+However, it's missing some features like NFC and GPS that may be important to some but aren't table stakes for most trackers.